kellyjadams/restaurant-picker/README.md

 I plan on expanding this project in the future.
 Here are a few features I want to add:
 - Let the user input their own choices through a prompt.
 - Webscrape restaurant data from Google

+## Problems
+Below are problems/critiques people have already pointed out to me.
+I will address these in V2 of the program.
+- Line 99 use print rather than return
+- Use double quotes throughout the entire program
+- add `if __name__ == '__main__'do:` in the class
+- Resturants are constants so it should be using capitals
+- Class object names should be in Pascal case.